f5devcentral/f5xc-backup-restore-utils/README.md

 ~ ./f5xc-backup-restore.py -a restore -n mcn
 ![image](./assets/restore-new-tenant.png)

-Restore return error code 400 for "web-ce-local.json".
+Restore return status/error code 400 for "web-ce-local.json".
 You can copy and paste content of web-ce-local.json and paste it into F5XC console to see the details of error.

 Clear content of the default JSON text.
 ![image](./assets/new-tenant-validate-error-code.png)